DimasKama/Webcam/README.md

 ## Client Usage

-Put the mod in the `mods` directory with the Fabric API.
+Put the mod in the `mods` directory (with the Fabric API if you are using Fabric).
 The settings menu can be opened by hotkey (`C` by default)

 ![settings](images/settings.jpg)